Security

 Your information reaches the dark web through several paths:

-• Data breaches — When companies are hacked, stolen databases are often sold on dark web marketplaces
+• Data breaches — When companies are hacked, stolen databases are often sold on dark web marketplaces.
+A single breach at a major retailer or service provider can expose millions of records at once

-• Phishing attacks — Credentials harvested through phishing are compiled and resold
+• Phishing attacks — Credentials harvested through phishing are compiled into lists and resold to other criminals

 What Is Being Sold